 The Portage la Prairie Mutual Insurance Company protects your personal information regardless of the format in which it is held.
 We also protect personal information we disclose to third parties by contractual agreements stipulating the confidentiality of the information and the purposes for which it is to be used.

-All our employees with access to personal information are required as a condition of their employment to respect the confidentiality of personal information.
+All our employees with access to personal information are required as a condition of their employment to sign a Code of Business Ethics that includes a statement confirming their understanding of and adherence to respect the confidentiality of personal information.

 Principle #8: Openness Concerning our Privacy Practices

 The Portage la Prairie Mutual Insurance Company pursues a policy of openness about the procedures it uses to manage personal information.
 We will make specific information about our policies and practices relating to the management of their personal information available to customers upon request.

 We ensure openness by providing you with the following information:

 - The title and address of the Privacy Officer accountable for our compliance with the policy

 - The name of the individual to whom inquiries or complaints can be forwarded

 - The means of gaining access to personal information held by our company

 - A description of the type of personal information held by the Portage la Prairie Mutual Insurance Company, including a general account of its use